charithmadhuranga/oasis-hive/README.md

 **Using the Command Line**

-oasis-grow can be run directly from the command line.
+oasis-hive can be run directly from the command line.
 This is the ideal option for those who would like to use custom interfaces and integrate their own scripts + programming (we are accepting collaborators, contributions, & pull requests!
 Hit us up mike@oasisregenerative.com, or see [Contributing](#contributing)).
 In order to do this, please obtain the required hardware running grow-ctrl as a pre-flashed image (contact us) or built from source (see below).

 Start by opening a terminal and run the following command to enter the project directory:
 ```